d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 * Sequence models require specialized statistical tools for estimation.
 Two popular choices are autoregressive models and latent-variable autoregressive models.
 * As we predict further in time, the errors accumulate and the quality of the estimates degrades, often dramatically.
 * There is quite a difference in difficulty between interpolation and extrapolation.
-Consequently, if you have a time series, always respect the temporal order of the data when training, i.e., never train on future data.
+Consequently, if you have a sequence, always respect the temporal order of the data when training, i.e., never train on future data.
 * For causal models (e.g., time going forward), estimating the forward direction is typically a lot easier than the reverse direction.